 Community Solar Benefit

-UMB is excited to be partnering with WeSolar to offer community solar benefits to UMB staff and faculty who receive electricity from BGE.
-This benefit is a guaranteed 10% discount on the base rate for the electricity portion of your BGE bill.
-You will receive credits on your electricity bill from a local community solar farm without ever having to put solar panels on your own roof.
-There are no fees to join - only savings!
-Learn more by reading our FAQs below.
+From August 2022 - June 2023, UMB partnered with WeSolar to offer community solar benefits to UMB staff and faculty who receive electricity from BGE.
+This benefit was a guaranteed 10% discount on the base rate for the electricity portion of staff and faculty's BGE bills.

 solar panels at Checkerspot Farm in Anne Arundel County